xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 Alternatively, if you have `ssh` access to the remote device, you can use `ssh` port-forwarding to make the remote device's debugger port available on your workstation.
-On the gaming device, listen on 127.0.0.1, the same as for local debugging:
+On the gaming device, listen on 127.0.0.1, the same as for local debugging.

+<details><summary>Complete example for non-Steam games</summary>

 ```
 $ cd /builds/my-game